Monday Musings: Jaguars should have signed Kaepernick; Patriots will be fine

 I am still shocked the Jaguars didn't call Colin Kaepernick and offer him a two-year deal when this thing looked like it was coming unglued.
 That's something I would have done, and owner Shad Khan said last week he would be OK with it if the football people pushed for that.

-Instead, it's more of the same as they ready for 2017, and if Bortles doesn't play well heads will roll and it wouldn't be shocking at all to see Coughlin as the coach at some point in the next year or so.
+Instead, it's more of the same as they ready for 2017, and if Bortles doesn't play well heads will roll.
+It wouldn't be shocking at all to see Coughlin as the coach at some point in the next year or so.
 After all, he is in the middle of all team drills during practice, with the only thing missing being a whistle around his neck.

 Coughlin was a proven winner when he coached in Jacksonville and then he won two Super Bowls with the New York Giants .
 At age 70, the coaching itch isn't gone.
 He wanted to be the coach in Jacksonville this year, but the team told him no and he accepted the football czar job.